What Are Criminal Appeals?

 Impacts of Successful Appeals

 One of the most significant impacts of a successful appeal is the possibility of a new trial.
-If the appellate court finds an error in the original trial, they may order a new trial.
+If the appellate court finds an error in the original trial, it may order a new trial.
 This can give the convicted individual another chance to present their case and potentially avoid a conviction.

 A criminal defendant has the right to appeal a conviction or sentence on various grounds, including: